 This page is for graduate entry for domestic and international applicants to Medicine or Dentistry.
-If you are not a university graduate, view other application requirements.
+If you are a school leaver and have not commenced tertiary studies, please refer to Direct Pathway application requirements.

 Bachelor degree holders or students who are in their first bachelor’s degree may be eligible to apply for graduate entry into the Doctor of Medicine (MD) or the Doctor of Dental Medicine (DMD).
 Students who are in progress of their first bachelor’s degree may apply during their final year, with any course offer being conditional on completion of all bachelor’s degree requirements by 31 December of the application year.